KILTprotocol/spec-ext-credential-api/readme.md

 The user also always has the last resort of simply closing the dApp page.

-The extension SHOULD report the closure of the popup (by the user or because of the switch to another app) as a cancelling, not an error.
+The extension SHOULD report the closure of the popup (by the user or because of the switch to another app) as a cancellation, not an error.

 On receiving an error or a rejection from the dApp, the extension SHOULD offer options to retry and to cancel.
 On receiving an error or a rejection from the extension, the dApp SHOULD highlight the option to cancel the flow